Subarkah7/Subarkah7/README.md

 ###

-<p align="left">My name is Arif Subarkah and I'm a Software Engineer, from Purwokerto Indonesia</p>
+<p align="left">My name is Arif Subarkah, and I’m a Software Engineer from Purwokerto, Indonesia</p>

 ###